mattbellis/motion_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 Connected the entire set up to a battery pack and walked around campus to collect several sets of data.
 Changed out some of the wires to make it more compact.
 Thinking of using a [solderable protoboard](https://www.sparkfun.com/products/12070) (not the exact one that will be used; just an example) to make the accelerometer/push button setup more permanent.

 ***Tasks for Thursday: Gather more data around the house with other members of the family, figure out how to analyze the data.***

+**Thursday, June 14th**

+Took various sets of data around the house and outside.

 # Week 3 (6/4/2018 - 6/8/2018)